Join the Board

 Testing and measurement expert

-Candidates can be nominated by someone else or they can nominate themselves.
+Candidates can nominate themselves or be nominated by someone else.
 Nominations must be submitted online.
-All nominations must include the nominee’s personal statement, resume or curriculum vitae, and a least one letter of support.
+All nominations must include the nominee’s personal statement, resume or curriculum vitae, and at least one letter of support.
 Visit the Submission Requirements page for more details.
 Nominations are due October 30, 2020.

 The Governing Board determines the content for NAEP assessments, develops NAEP frameworks and specifications, establishes achievement levels, and pursues innovative ways to make NAEP results more meaningful and relevant to the public.
 More specifics about the Board’s responsibilities can be found in the NAEP Law.